 - December 30 & 31* (11 AM – 1 AM the following day)

 - Chinese New Year’s Eve - January 21-22, 2023 (11 AM – 1 AM the following day)

 *If New Year's Eve is on a Sunday and the local governmental jurisdiction determines to celebrate New Year's Eve on the prior Saturday (Dec 30), then it is lawful to discharge Class C common state-approved explosives on that prior Saturday.

 Chinese Lanterns - Prohibited

-The Firewise Program is being introduced in Draper with the goal to reduce the loss of lives, property and resources to wildland fire by building and maintaining communities in a way that is compatible with our natural surroundings.
+The Firewise Program is being introduced in Draper with the goal of reducing the loss of lives, property, and resources to wildland fire by building and maintaining communities in a way that is compatible with our natural surroundings.
 Landowners understandably prefer to make choices related to their surroundings.
-Often people believe there is nothing they can do, that wildfire mitigation is too difficult or prohibitively expensive.
+Often people believe there is nothing they can do, and that wildfire mitigation is too difficult or prohibitively expensive.
 This is not the case.
 Get involved and learn about the Firewise Program.